 Hailed as the “new SEO”, content marketing can only mean two things.
 Firstly, it attracts backlinks and gives value to the reader.
 The second thing is that it provides a major challenge to the content creators.
 The content has to be of a high quality, as explained above, and it needs to be widely published, shared and spread.

-It is clear that Google will only be satisfied with high quality content.
+It is clear that Google will only be satisfied with the high-quality content.
 So basing a 2013 online marketing strategy on content is pretty good bet.

-- Mobile optimisation: Even though mobile friendly websites do not directly influence SEO, more and more users are using smart phones and tablets for browsing.
-Pages that do not facilitate easy mobile browsing (either because the page is too large for the mobile device screen, or the media content takes too long to load) will be skipped my many users.
+- Mobile optimisation: Even though mobile-friendly websites do not directly influence SEO, more and more users are using smartphones and tablets for browsing.
+Pages that do not facilitate easy mobile browsing (either because the page is too large for the mobile device screen, or the media content takes too long to load) will be skipped by many users.

 Whilst your SEO might not be affected by this trend, it still bears logic that the more user-friendly and adaptable your site is, the more visitors you’ll get, and the longer they’ll stay.

 - Author Rank: A vital metric in deciding SERPs, Author Rank is emerging as a new favourite trend possibility for 2013.
 Its value is still somewhat uncertain, but it is quite likely to become important and add credibility to your site.

 As we approach the middle of the year…

 Now that SEO experts and content creators have embraced the changes brought about by Panda, Penguin and content marketing, the rest of the year should show the interesting results these new winds will bring.

 Have you been affected by this year’s changes?
 Do you know of any other SEO tools, tips or strategies that you think will be useful in 2013 and 2014?